Differential-algebraic system of equations

+where $x(t)$ is a vector of unknown functions and the overdot denotes the time derivative, i.e., $\dot x = \frac{dx}{dt}$.

 They are distinct from ordinary differential equation (ODE) in that a DAE is not completely solvable for the derivatives of all components of the function x because these may not all appear (i.e. some equations are algebraic); technically the distinction between an implicit ODE system [that may be rendered explicit] and a DAE system is that the Jacobian matrix $\frac{\partial F(\dot x, x, t)}{\partial \dot x}$ is a singular matrix for a DAE system.
 This distinction between ODEs and DAEs is made because DAEs have different characteristics and are generally more difficult to solve.

 In practical terms, the distinction between DAEs and ODEs is often that the solution of a DAE system depends on the derivatives of the input signal and not just the signal itself as in the case of ODEs; this issue is commonly encountered in nonlinear systems with hysteresis, such as the Schmitt trigger.